campus-explorer/docker-lambda/README.md

 ## base-node8

+IMPORTANT: This is a public image

 - node 8 lambda environment
 - yarn installed
 - `APPDIR` and `APPUSER` initialized

 ## psql

+IMPORTANT: This is a public image

 - installed Postgres client to lambda environment OS.